jvega1976/TransmissionRemote/README.md

 * Utility to create Torrent Files.
 * Selection of Files to download
 * Use of drag and drop to reorder download queue
 * Swipe right/left gestures to access functions as Start/Stop/Delete/Reannounce,etc.
 * Allow the addition of new Torrents using files or MagnetURL.
 * Graphical information of Peers and Files Pieces activity
 * Status Menu Bar
 * Integration with the OS to open downloaded files.
+* Notification Center Today Extension

 ![Screenshot1](README/screenshot1.png) ![Screenshot2](README/screenshot2.png)
 ![Screenshot3](README/screenshot3.png) ![Screenshot4](README/screenshot4.png)